dpeldo/Heralding-Frontend/README.md

 >      general_log_file	= /var/log/mysql/mysql-General.log
 >      general_log		= 1

--- Create the database and tables in workbench by running CreateDatabase.sql located in {heralding install directory}/frontend-services/ or by running the following:
+-- Create the database and tables in workbench by running CreateDatabase.sql located in {install directory}/frontend-services/ or by running the following:

->     mysql> source {heralding install directory}/frontend-services/CreateDatabase.sql
+>     mysql> source {install directory}/frontend-services/CreateDatabase.sql

    **Note: mv_to_mysql.sh uses the encrypted login-path called "mypath" instead of hard coding the login information: https://dev.mysql.com/doc/refman/5.6/en/option-file-options.html - Test your sql configuration with the following command prior to scheduling the jobs in step 6.**